ekwska/buffybot/README.md

 5. Open a terminal and navigate to the `buffybot` folder using `cd buffybot`
 6. Run `poetry install`
-7. Run `poetry run buffybot`, and you should see something like so (the bots Discord `#` identifier will be different):
+7. Run `poetry run buffybot`, and you should see something like so (the bots Discord name and `#` identifier will be different depending on what you named the bot):

 ```bash
 $ $ poetry run buffybot